 Harry nodded.
 “No problem, I can’t stand to see anymore of this anyway.”
-The man turned and headed toward the street, blowing his nose to remove the stench of the dead body that hung in the air like the stink on a skunk.
-Jack watched him zigzag through the stand of trees until he was lost behind a large pine.
+The Deputy turned and headed toward the street, blowing his nose to remove the stench of the dead body that hung in the air like the stink on a skunk.
+The Sheriff watched him zigzag through the stand of trees until he was lost behind a large pine.

-Jack had a gift—just like his Momma did—which was what made him such a good detective.
-Most of his life he kept it hidden and quiet—asleep.
+Jack had a gift — just like his Momma — which was what made him such a good detective.
+Most of his life he kept it hidden and quiet — asleep.
 He hadn’t used his power in a long time, and he wondered if he still possessed it.
-The gift nearly drove him insane once—the memories of the dead—speaking to him while it sucked his life away.
+The gift nearly drove him insane once, the memories of the dead speaking to him while it sucked his life force away.

-But this...this was different.
+But this . . . this was different.
 This killing was as baffling as it was brutal.
-Here the gift could prove to be invaluable if only Jack possessed the courage to use it.
+Here the gift could prove to be invaluable if only Jack possessed the courage to use it again.

 He took a deep breath as he readied himself.
-He could already feel the stirring in the air; a tingling sensation like the feel of an electric current.
-Bending to one knee, he gently reached down and cradled the little girl’s cold hand in his—felt the gift flow down his arm.
+He could already feel the stirring in the air: a tingling sensation like the charge of an electrical current.
+Bending to one knee, he gently reached down and cradled the little girl’s cold hand in his, felt the gift flow down his arm into her.
 As he looked into her dead face, he called her forth, “Wake up!
 Wake up and show me what happened.”

 Jack felt the hot savage breath of the creature, its unquenchable hunger, its sick yellow grin.
 The child hit at it with her little fists, desperately trying to keep it off of her.
-He saw its large wolf-like head—its red eyes.
-It gazed at him, knew that he was there, and for a moment, the monster hesitated.
+He saw its large wolf-like head, its red eyes.
+It stared at him, knew that he was there, and for a moment, the monster hesitated.
 Jack saw a glint of teeth as it suddenly bit at his face, but instead it grabbed the little girl’s arm.
-Then he heard the high-pitched screams, felt the utter horror she felt as something jerked and pulled at her body—eating her alive.
+Then he heard the high-pitched screams, felt the utter horror she felt as something jerked and pulled at her body, eating her alive.

-The images stopped; the girl’s chest arched high up off the ground—her life force realizing it could no longer dwell within this mangled corpse.
-With a loud sigh of anguish, she re-lived her death, and then her spirit escaped through her mouth and her body sank and lay still.
+The images stopped; the girl’s chest arched high up off the ground, her life force realizing it could no longer dwell within this mangled corpse.
+With a loud sigh of anguish, she re-lived her death, and then her spirit, along with Jack's, escaped through her mouth and her body sank and lay still.